 - In Battlefield Heroes, you can use an emote while climbing a ladder, which will cause your character to let go of the ladder and perform the emote (e.g. waving, making airplane motions, and other hilarious things).

-- S.T.A.L.K.E.R. is a funny one: you can't use anything that isn't a pistol while climbing, but if you do equip one (sometimes it's necessary to deal with whatever nasties may be at the top), you hold it in a two-handed grip.
+- S.T.A.L.K.E.R. is a funny one: you can't use anything that isn't a pistol or a knife while climbing, but if you do equip a pistol (sometimes it's necessary to deal with whatever nasties may be at the top), you hold it in a two-handed grip.
 Such is life in the Zone.